 Inviting a guest

-Guest invites allow StarLeaf users to invite guests to video call them using either their browser or by installing Breeze (the StarLeaf software endpoint).
+Guest invites allow StarLeaf users to invite guests to video call them using either their browser or by installing the StarLeaf app.
 In this way, a StarLeaf user can have a video call with anyone.

 Guest invites are included in the StarLeaf Cloud service at no extra cost for StarLeaf users.
 StarLeaf does not limit users on the number of guest invitations.

-To send a guest invite, a user simply choosesfrom the home screen of a StarLeaf endpoint.
-Alternatively, you can add a guest email address to the list of participants when creating a scheduled conference.
+To send a guest invite, a user simply choosesfrom the home screen of a StarLeaf endpoint or from their account page in the app.
+Alternatively, you can add a guest email address to the list of participants when creating a scheduled meeting.

-If an invite is sent to a person who appears (by email address domain) to be associated with your organization, you are notified.
+If an invite is sent to a person who appears (by email address domain) to be associated with your organization, you, as an admin, are notified.
 In this case, the guest is added automatically to your organization.
 Note that this auto-adding feature can be disabled if required.

-- A user, in this case Anne Duffy, chooses to send an invite by selecting
+- A user chooses to send an invite by selecting

-- Anne then types the email of the person she wants to invite and selects .
+- The user then types the email of the person they want to invite and selects .

 - The invited person receives an email that explains the invite.
 The invite includes:

-- The invited person can either use the click-to-call link or complete a short sign up form and download Breeze.
+- The invited person can either use the click-to-call link or sign up for the app.